Atlantic Technological University: Wellpark Road campus

-Atlantic TU's Centre for Creative Arts and Media (CCAM) is located at the satellite Wellpark Road campus situated on the Wellpark Road / Monivea Road, in Galway city, approximately 1.2km west of the main campus.
+Atlantic TU's Centre for Creative Arts and Media (CCAM) is located at the satellite Wellpark Road campus situated on the Wellpark Road / Monivea Road, in Galway city, approximately 1.2 km west of the main campus.

 It is based in an old Redemptorist monastery named Cluain Mhuire, which is a protected structure dating from the 1940s.
 The campus is still sometimes referred to as the Cluain Mhuire campus.
 The monastery was home to GMIT's School of Design and Creative Arts from 1998 until its rebranding in 2022 as Atlantic Technological University, and offers undergraduate courses in design, contemporary arts, film & documentary, textiles and fine art.

 In 2016, it introduced post-graduate courses in Creative Practice to support artists, designers and filmmakers.
 The annual graduate exhibitions and screenings showcase the work being produced throughout the academic year.

 In January 2020, GMIT announced that over €6 million was being invested into the Centre for Creative Arts and Media on the campus to accommodate growing student numbers.